Serving Bucks County, Northeast Philadelphia, and Montgomery County

-- Cash for Keys: This is a process in which you remain living in the property for a specific period of time, and the lender pays you to leave at that time.
+- Cash for Keys: This is a process in which you remain living in the property for a specific period of time, and the mortgage lender pays you to leave at that time.
 This process can be a negotiated part of a deed in lieu.

-Our foreclosure lawyer can take action to help you remain in your home, or to continue to collect rent payments from a tenant.
-If you want to keep the property, or stay living at that location as long as possible, there are several legal strategies that could be initiated to help you.
+Our Foreclosure Lawyer in Philadelphia, Pennsylvania, can take action to help you remain in your home or to continue to collect rent payments from a tenant.
+If you want to keep the property or stay living at that location as long as possible, several legal strategies could be initiated to help you.

-A foreclosure will have a significant impact on your credit score – and may be a bigger problem than a bankruptcy on your record if you hope to purchase a home in the future.
+A foreclosure will have a significant impact on your credit rating – and maybe a bigger problem than bankruptcy would on your record if you hope to purchase a home in the future.
 Beyond the damage to your credit, you could incur certain tax liabilities.
-When the lender “forgives” some portion of your mortgage, such as in a short sale, the IRS may consider the amount forgiven to be taxable income.
+When the lender “forgives” some portion of your mortgage, such as in short sales, the IRS may consider the amount forgiven to be taxable income.

-Before making any decision about what to do, contact our firm.
-You can trust us to fight for your rights and interests, and to help you pursue the most favorable outcome, based upon your individual situation.
-Contact us directly by phone at (215) 969-3004, or fill out our online form.
+Before making any decision about what to do, contact our law firm.
+You can trust us to fight for your rights and interests and to help you pursue the most favorable outcome based upon your situation.
+Contact us directly to seek legal advice by calling phone number 215-969-3004 or filling out our online form.

-© 2016 by Velter, Yurovsky & Zoftis, LLC.
+© 2016 by Velter Yurovsky Zoftis Sokolson, LLC.
 All rights reserved.